-Angina happens when your heart isn't getting enough blood.
-Your heart may try to improve the blood supply by beating harder and faster.
+Angina happens when your heart isn't getting enough blood, usually because of narrowed coronary arteries.
+Your heart may try to improve its blood supply by beating harder and faster.
 This causes symptoms of angina and is a sign that your heart needs to rest.

 - The discomfort can range from mild or dull to severe.